White Tiger (Hector Ayala): Design and creation

-White Tiger received an entry in the original Official Handbook of the Marvel Universe #14.
-He appeared as part of the "Sons of the Tiger" entry in the Official Handbook of the Marvel Universe Deluxe Edition #12.
-White Tiger received his own entry in the Official Handbook of the Marvel Universe Master Edition #11.
-Ayala is featured in the one-shot Marvel's Voices: Comunidades #1 (October 2021) in a story titled “Pa'lante Juntos”, while his legacy is further explored in another featuring Ava named “Legados”.
-He reappears in Marvel's Voices: Community Vol. 2 #1 (September 2022) as a flashback character in “Secret Savior”.

 Fictional character biography

-Hector Ayala was born in San Juan, Puerto Rico.
-As a college student at New York's Empire State University, he discovered the tiger amulets that were formerly worn and thrown away by the Sons of the Tiger.
-Donning all three amulets, he transformed into the superhuman White Tiger.
+Hector Ayala was born in the city of San Juan, Puerto Rico.
+He was attending college at Empire State University in New York City, when he found the tiger amulets that the Sons of the Tiger had worn and discarded.
+By putting on all three amulets, he was transformed into a superhuman form called the White Tiger.
 He discovered that wearing all the pendants at once increased his strength and gave him nearly superhuman skill in the martial arts.

 In his alter-ego, Ayala went into action for the first time against a street gang.
 He then battled the Prowler, who believed him to be a murderer.
 The White Tiger battled the Jack of Hearts who also believed him to be behind his father's murder.
 The White Tiger fought off unnamed costumed assailants of the Corporation crime cartel, who were threatening his sister and Jack of Hearts.
 Alongside Jack of Hearts, Shang-Chi, and Iron Fist, the White Tiger fought Stryke and other agents of the Corporation, and learned his brother Filippo was attempting to find employment with Fu Manchu.
 Hector then encountered the Sons of the Tiger.

 Ayala was impersonated by Professor Vasquez, and battled Spider-Man in the confusion.
-Ayala's secret identity was later publicly exposed in a battle with the villainous Lightmaster.
+Ayala's secret identity was later publicly exposed in a battle with the Lightmaster at Empire State University grounds.
 Alongside Spider-Man and Daredevil, he then battled the Masked Marauder, Darter, and Carrion.
 Ayala was later gunned down by Gideon Mace and nearly killed.
 He was operated upon to remove the bullets, and recovered.
 Having gained an unhealthy psychological and physical addiction to the tiger amulets, Hector abandoned his identity as the White Tiger.
 He gave the amulets to a private detective nicknamed Blackbyrd, who returned them to the Sons of the Tiger.
 Hector then moved out west with his girlfriend Holly Gillis.

 After a while, the call to don the amulets and fight evil became too strong and Hector once again became the White Tiger.
 Soon after, Hector was wrongly accused of murder and convicted despite the efforts of his lawyer, Matt Murdock (a.k.a.
 Daredevil).
-Ayala was shot dead trying to escape, shortly before evidence emerged that belatedly proved his innocence.
+Ayala was shot dead trying to escape, shortly before evidence emerged that proved his innocence.